 - North Carolina

 - South Carolina

 Workers at state and local government agencies are not covered by OSHA, but have OSH Act protections if they work in states that have an OSHA-approved State Plan.
 OSHA rules also permit states and territories to develop plans that cover state and local government workers only.
 In these cases, private sector workers and employers remain under federal OSHA jurisdiction.

-Five additional states and one U.S. territory (Virgin Islands) have OSHA-approved State Plans that cover state and local government workers only:
+Six additional states and one U.S. territory (Virgin Islands) have OSHA-approved State Plans that cover state and local government workers only:

 - New Jersey